qgis/QGIS-Documentation/docs/training_manual/create_vector_data/actions.rst

 Actions allow you to give your map extra functionality, useful to the end-user who views the same map in QGIS.
-Due to the fact that you can use shell commands for any operating system, as well as Python, the sky is the limit in terms of the functions you could incorporate!
+Due to the fact that processes called can be shell commands for any operating system, as well as Python, the sky is the limit in terms of the functions you could incorporate!

 What's Next?
 ----------------------------------------------------------------------